MilwaukeeFunMKE Fun

 • Buck Bradley's Saloon and Eatery boasts the longest bar east of the Mississippi.
 On Old World Third Street; see photo album page available photo album page.

-• Mo's -- A Place for Steaks: the place for steaks in Milwaukee and for wine.
+• Mo's -- A Place for Steaks: the place for steaks in Milwaukee.
 Right downtown on North Plankinton Avenue, up the street from Mo's Irish Pub

 • Sanford: Unassuming in appearance as a former family grocery store nestled in a residential neighborhood on the east side, Sanford impresses nonetheless.
 Dennis Getto described it as "the cutting edge of culinary excellence in Milwaukee."